 By Matt Fleischer — FPV pilot since 2015

 The best LiPo charger for most FPV pilots is the iSDT 1000W hobby charger (Q8 Max) — it’s fully featured, charges everything from 1S whoops to 6S race packs, and the build quality has held up over years of daily use.
 Pair it with a 400W power supply and you’re set for any battery in your fleet.
-Below are the exact charger, power supply, and parallel-charging setup I run, plus how to charge, field-charge, and safely dispose of your packs.
+Below are the exact charger, power supply, and parallel-charging setup I run, plus how to size a charger, charge in the field, and safely dispose of your packs.

 Heads up: I buy most of my gear through GetFPV.
 Use code